 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, when performing their assigned functions, to prevent, or detect and timely correct misstatements.
-A material weakness is a deficiency, or combination of internal control deficiencies resulting in a reasonable possibility that internal control will not prevent or detect and timely correct a material misstatement of the Library's financial statements.
+A material weakness is a deficiency, or a combination of internal control deficiencies resulting in a reasonable possibility that internal control will not prevent or detect and timely correct a material misstatement of the Library's financial statements.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all internal control deficiencies that might be material weaknesses or significant deficiencies.
-Given these limitations, we did not identify any deficiencies in internal control that we consider material weaknesses.
-However, unidentified material weaknesses may exist.
+Therefore, unidentified material weaknesses or significant deficiencies may exist.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings that we consider a material weakness.
+We consider finding 2014-001 to be a material weakness.

+Akron/Summit County Public Library

+Summit County

-Akron-Summit County Public Library Summit County Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards Page 2
+Independent Auditor's Report on Internal Control

+Over Financial Reporting and on Compliance and Other Matters

+Required by Governmental Auditing Standards

+Page 2